Khushiben/soulsync/README.md

 ---

-**Vihaara** - Your personal, private sanctuary for mental wellness and emotional well-being.
+**Dr. Mind** - Your personal, private sanctuary for mental wellness and emotional well-being.